Since Cotopaxi is once again threatening to erupt, we are updating this article, which we originally published in 2015.

-The local government has called for some evacuation in areas most likely to be affected.
-They are using this map to explain why:
+In 2015, the local government called for some evacuation in areas most likely to be affected.
+They used this map to explain why:

 All of the wide orange lines are possible lahar flows from Cotopaxi; the blue markers are safe zones; neon green lines are evacuation routes.
-If you visit this map on the website of the Secretaría Gestion de Riesgos, you will be able to hone in on specific areas and see how close your home, or that of your friend, is in danger of being evacuated.
 Please be aware that although lahar is likely to follow these paths, extreme lahar can overcome natural boundaries and flow in directions that were not expected.
 Anyone living in low lying areas should have an evacuation plan.

 Notice that there are many blue markers along the corridor just north of Ambato running up towards Machachi.
 This is where Latacunga lies, the place that has been decimated by this volcano before, placing it at higher risk than other locations.
 It is also an area of high population.
-If you are in this area, especially as a tourist, it would be a good idea to leave while transportation is easy.
-Lahar could possibly cut transportation routes and complicate evacuation at a later time.
+If you are in this area, especially as a tourist, it would be a good idea to ask about evacuation plans.
+Lahar could possibly cut transportation routes and complicate evacuation once the volcano erupts.

 And as deadly as the lahar might be for so many people, those living in Quito itself will be safe.
 There is no way lahar will travel uphill into the capitol city itself.

 Those communities that do not need to worry about lahar will need to worry about volcanic ash.
-Already, we have had slight dustings in North Quito with heavy ash in parts of the south.
+In 2015, we experienced slight dustings in North Quito with heavy ash in parts of the south.

 The best resource I have found on how to deal with volcanic ash can be found at the US Geological Survey webpage.
 They have several lists for home, business, and communities on how to lessen the impact of ash in your home and how to clean up ash after the fact.
 While much of the advice just sounds like common sense, many of the items came as a surprise.
 For example, did you know that wearing contact lenses during an ash fall could damage your eyes?
-Please, if you live in the area, take the time to read the precautions.
+Please, if you live or will be traveling in the area, take the time to read the precautions.
 Travel with a mask – not a hard thing to do since the pandemic started – in case you encounter ash in your travels.

 Finally, a little advice